How to Avoid Sports Tipster Scams & Spot Fake Betting Tips

 By keeping an eye out for the red flags we’ve covered in this post, you’ll be in a much better position to steer clear of the tipster scams and focus on services that actually help you.

 Have you ever been caught out by a tipster scam?
 Or have you spotted any other warning signs we’ve missed?
-Drop your thoughts in the comments below - we’d love to hear your experiences.
+Drop your thoughts in the comments below – you might help someone else avoid the same trap.

 Check out our list of Approved Tipsters here.